buildkite/agent/README.md

 Available commands are:

-  start     Starts a Buildkite agent artifact  Upload/download artifacts from Buildkite jobs meta-data Get/set data from Buildkite jobs help, h   Shows a list of commands or help for one command
+  start		Starts a Buildkite agent artifact	Upload/download artifacts from Buildkite jobs meta-data	Get/set data from Buildkite jobs pipeline	Make changes to the pipeline of the currently running build help, h	Shows a list of commands or help for one command

 Use "buildkite-agent <command> --help" for more information about a command.
 ```